NitinSatpal/Task-Manager/README.md

 # Task Management System

-I have used https://github.com/DanWahlin/Angular-HelloWorld for the reference of setting up the environment
+I have used https://github.com/DanWahlin/Angular-HelloWorld for reference of environment set up